-A few laboratories have also begun to experiment with a far more controversial use of CRISPR: editing the genomes of early human embryos, eggs, and sperm.
-If edited embryos were used to start a pregnancy, the changes would affect every cell in the body of any resulting child, and all of that child’s offspring as well.
-Dozens of countries prohibit any attempt to start a pregnancy with edited embryos, yet some scientists seem eager to proceed.
-Gene editing poses a range of serious societal risks that make it essential to consider how gene editing may be used in the context of our current social inequalities.
-In other words, human gene editing is a political and social justice issue, not just a scientific one.
+Since 2015, a few laboratories have been experimenting with a far more controversial use of CRISPR: editing the genomes of early human embryos, eggs, and sperm.
+If edited embryos are used to start a pregnancy, the changes affect every cell in the body of any resulting child, that child’s offspring, their offspring, and so on.
+Dozens of countries already prohibit any attempt to start a pregnancy with edited embryos, yet some scientists seem eager to proceed.

 Gene Therapy: Changing genomes to treat disease